truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/faq.md

 List of features that are currently unavailable for Early Access but will be coming soon.
 We will be continually adding features throughout early access, so make sure to check beck here regularly.

-* Double the Donation
-* Donation Matching
+- Donation Matching
-* Recurring End Dates
-* Duplicating a Campaign
-* Supporter chosen Program Designations
+- Supporter chosen Program Designations
-* LinkedIn, Facebook sharing
+- LinkedIn, Facebook sharing
-* GTM, GA4 integrations
+- GTM, GA4 integrations
-* Domain Masking
+- Domain Masking
-* Venmo
+- Venmo
-* Dedications
+- Dedications
-* Ecards
+- Ecards
-* Comment with Donation
+- Comment with Donation
-* Email Performance
+- Email Performance
-* PDF editing and listing
+- PDF editing and listing